Chaussée d'Antin–La Fayette station: History

-The station was originally named Chaussée d'Antin after the street of Chaussée d'Antin—which was named after himself by Louis Antoine de Pardaillan de Gondrin, first Duke of Antin (1665–1736) in 1712.
-In 1989 La Fayette was added referring to famous shopping street of Rue La Fayette, named after Gilbert du Motier, marquis de Lafayette.
+The station was originally named Chaussée d'Antin after the Rue de la Chaussée-d'Antin—which was named by Louis Antoine de Pardaillan de Gondrin, first Duke of Antin (1665–1736) in 1712 after himself.
+In 1989 "La Fayette" was added to the station name, referring to Rue La Fayette, a famous shopping street named after Gilbert du Motier, marquis de Lafayette.
+The main Galeries Lafayette department store on Boulevard Haussmann is nearby.

 The area was once a marsh to the north of the old Porte Gaillon (a gate in the extension of Paris's walls, built under Louis XIII).
-Louis XV's frequent visits to Paris led to the building in the area of several splendid residences, including a mansion built by Louis Antoine de Pardaillan de Gondrin, Duc d'Antin, son of Marquise de Montespan (later a long-time mistress to Louis XIV of France) and the King's Superintendent of Building, Louis Henri Pardaillan de Gondrin, Marquis de Montespan.
+Louis XV's frequent visits to Paris led to the building in the area of several splendid residences, including a mansion by the King's Superintendent of Buildings Louis Antoine de Pardaillan de Gondrin, Duke of Antin, son of Madame de Montespan (later a long-time mistress to Louis XIV) and Louis Henri Pardaillan de Gondrin, marquis de Montespan.

-The main Galeries Lafayette department store in the Boulevard Haussmann is nearby.
+It was the northeastern terminus of Line 9 (from Exelmans) from 3 June 1923 to 30 June 1928, when it was extended by one station to Richelieu–Drouot.

 In April 2012, a driver mistakenly drove his car into a station entrance, thinking it was an underground car park.